BurlesonBrad/service-pack-for-storefront/readme.txt

 = Contact Form =

 Simple front end contact form that you can include to your contact page with the [spfs_contact_form] short code.
+Uses AJAX submission.
 Note that a solution to join email attachment will be implemented soon.

 = Dynamic Sidebars =